ashu26jha/audit-test-contracts/backend/README.md

 ## Introduction

-This is the backend component of the Yokai Audit Agent, providing the core functionality for smart contract auditing, GitHub integration, and user management.
+This is the backend component of Audit Agent, providing the core functionality for smart contract auditing, GitHub integration, and user management.

 ## Getting Started

 ### Prerequisites

 - Python 3.12+
+- Node.js 20+
 - MongoDB
 - Git